-OPENING SOON: MURCIAN REGIONAL MUSEUM FOR PALAEONTOLOGY AND HUMAN EVOLUTION (Museo de Palaeontología y Evolución Humana de la Región de Murcia)
+WORK IN PROGRESS: MURCIAN REGIONAL MUSEUM FOR PALAEONTOLOGY AND HUMAN EVOLUTION (Museo de Palaeontología y Evolución Humana de la Región de Murcia)

-This imposing, new, purpose-built 5-storey museum has been erected by the Murcian Regional Government and Torre Pacheco township, below Sima de las Palomas, at the foot of Cabezo Gordo, but it still has to be fitted out (with luck in 2021).
+This imposing, new, purpose-built 5-storey museum has been erected by the Murcian Regional Government and Torre Pacheco township, below Sima de las Palomas, at the foot of Cabezo Gordo, but it still has to be fitted out, alas.
 We accompanied our regional Minister for Culture together with its distinguished architect, Federico Soriano, who showed us around the unfinished structure in January 2013.
-It has exhibition floors as well as workshops and laboratories, and even residential accomodation and a restaurant, as well as an auditorium.
-Our Sima de las Palomas Neanderthals will be the highlight of the display, naturally!
+It has exhibition floors as well as workshops and laboratories, and even residential accommodation and a restaurant, as well as an auditorium.
+When it is eventually finished, our Sima de las Palomas Neanderthals will be the highlight of the display, naturally!
+Meanwhile, Torre Pacheco town council has rovided us with a laboratory in its central police headquarters where we can study the remains securely.
 The museum has been built thanks to our Sima de las Palomas finds which it will house, and we have been behind its establishment from the beginning.
-It is taking several years to come to fruition, alas, owing to economio problems at national and regional levels.
+It is taking several years to come to fruition, alas, owing to economic problems at national and regional levels.
 The museum is near the coastal resorts of the Mar Menor and therefore will be an important focus for cultural tourism.
 Because we are in a tourist area with hundreds of thousands of European Union summer visitors every year, our findings will reach a very wide international public indeed.
-Many local businesses have been involved in the construction and will be involved in it
+Local businesses were in the construction and will be involved in finishing it.

 The Murcian Regional Museum for Palaeontology and Human Evolution, built below Sima de las Palomas.

-The structure was completed in January 2013 and is waiting to be equipped to house Paloma and her family.
+The structure, completed in January 2013, is waiting to be equipped to house Paloma and her family.